For students interested in…

 Getting started in linguistics

-LING 1069 – Bad Words and Taboo Terms (Linguistics Foundation Course option for major, fulfills HF) - Introduction to linguistics through the lens of taboo language.
+LING 1069 – Bad Words and Taboo Terms (Linguistics Foundation Course option for major, fulfills HF) - This Foundation Course is an introduction to linguistic study through the lens of taboo language, a pervasive part of all languages.
+Surveys topics in modern linguistics by studying taboos in various languages.
+Students sensitive to obscene words are discouraged from enrolling, as are students with only a prurient, non-scholarly interest in taboo language.
 [Typically offered fall, spring, and summer]

-LING 1200 – Introduction to the Study of Language (Linguistics Foundation Course option for major, Introductory course for minor, TESOL Certificate course, fulfills HF) - Introduction to the nature of human language from the perspective of modern linguistics.
+LING 1200 – Introduction to the Study of Language (Linguistics Foundation Course option for major, Introductory course for minor, TESOL Certificate course, fulfills HF) - The Foundation Course is an introduction to the nature of human language from the perspective of modern linguistics.
+Focuses on sounds, words, and sentences through analysis of data from various languages.
+Additional topics may include: social and geographic variation, language change through time, first- and second-language acquisition, language and culture.
 [Typically offered fall, spring, and summer]

 Language, culture & society

-LING 3470 – Language and Culture (Fulfills HF and IR) - This Foundation Course discusses ways a human language reflects the ways of life and beliefs of its speakers, contrasted with extent of language’s influence on culture.
+LING 3470 – Language and Culture (Fulfills HF and IR) - This course discusses ways a human language reflects the ways of life and beliefs of its speakers, contrasted with extent of language's influence on culture.
+Wide variety of cultures and languages examined.
 [Typically offered fall, spring, and summer]

 LING 3600 – Cross Cultural Communication (fulfills DV and HF) - Brings together native and non-native speakers of English to explore the theory and practice of communication across languages and cultures.
 [Typically offered fall, spring, and summer]

-LING 4040 – Introduction to Sociolinguistics - Theoretical principles governing social and linguistic variation, and the methodology used to study it.
+LING 4040 – Introduction to Sociolinguistics - Meets with LING 6040.
+Theoretical principles governing social and linguistic variation, and the methodology used to study it.
+How speech is affected by age, sex, socioeconomic class, ethnicity, and regional background, and the political/educational implications, all with a focus on the United States.

 The sounds of language

-LING 4010 – Introduction to Phonetics and Phonology (required for Linguistics Major, required for Linguistics Minor, prerequisite: LING foundation course) - Analysis of speech sounds of the world’s languages, with a focus on both their articulatory and acoustic properties.
+LING 4010 – Introduction to Phonetics and Phonology (required for Linguistics Major, required for Linguistics Minor, prerequisite: LING foundation course) - Analysis of speech sounds of the world's languages, with a focus on both their articulatory and acoustic properties.
+An introduction to phonetic alphabets, including practice in transcribing a variety of language samples.
+Analysis of the systematic organization of speech sounds in the worlds languages, with reference to features and rule-based explanations of phonological phenomena.
 [Typically offered fall and spring]

-LING 5011 – Intermediate Phonetics and Phonology (required for Linguistics minor, prerequisite: LING 4010) - An introduction to subcomponents of nonlinear phonology: syllable phonology, prosodic and metrical phonology, autosegmental phonology, and feature geometry.
+LING 5011 – Intermediate Phonetics and Phonology (prerequisite: LING 4010) - An introduction to subcomponents of nonlinear phonology: syllable phonology, prosodic and metrical phonology, autosegmental phonology, and feature geometry.
+Also treated are phonological interfaces with morphology and syntax, and preliminary comparisons between rule-based and constraint-based models of phonology.
+Includes an exploration of the phonetic bases for phonological generalizations, as well as the phonetic detail of their expression.

 The structure and meaning of language

 LING 4020 - Introduction to Syntax (required for Linguistics major, required for Linguistics minor, prerequisite: LING foundation course) Introduction to the structure and organization of phrases and clauses in natural language.
+A scientific approach to an empirically motivated theory of syntax.
+Students learn terminology, problem-solving, logical argumentation, and its presentation.
 [Typically offered fall and spring]

 How languages are learned and processed

-LING 5024 – Child Language Acquisition (prerequisite: LING foundation course) - Nature and acquisition of child grammar, from experimental and theoretical perspectives.
+LING 5024 – Child Language Acquisition (prerequisite: LING foundation course) - Meets with LING 6024.
+Nature and acquisition of child grammar, from experimental and theoretical perspectives.

-LING 5190 – Psycholinguistics (prerequisite: LING foundation course) - Examines how humans understand and produce language in real-time and how these complex abilities develop in infants and adults second-language learners.
+LING 5190 – Psycholinguistics (prerequisite: LING foundation course) - This course surveys core issues in the field of psycholinguistics.
+Throughout the course we will study how humans understand and produce language in real-time and how these complex abilities develop in infants and adults second-language learners.
+Topics may include, sounds (categories and speech perception), words (lexical access), sentences (structural ambiguity; dependency resolution), and their development.

-LING 5300 – Computational Linguistics (prerequisite: LING foundation course or LING 4020 or co-requisite LING 4021) A survey of different subfields of computational linguistics.
+LING 5300 – Computational Linguistics (prerequisite: LING foundation course or LING 4020 or co-requisite LING 4021) Meets with LING 6300.
+A survey of different subfields of computational linguistics.
+Topics include information retrieval, natural language processing, machine translation, and computer-assisted language learning.
+Students examine how linguistic concepts like syntax and morphology are articulated in a computational environment for specific purposes, such as text search.
+Basic programming knowledge helpful but not required.

 Teaching English as a Second Language